-Mr. Finnerty has been a member of our Board of Directors since April 2013.
-Mr. Finnerty has been an employee of Mariner Investment Group since 2005 and is the founding partner of Galton Capital Group, a residential mortgage credit fund manager and a former founder and Managing Partner of Mariner F.I.
-Capital, an investment company focused on agency-mortgage related strategies.
-Previously, Mr. Finnerty was a Managing Director at J.P.
-Morgan Securities Inc., where he headed the Residential Mortgage Securities Department from 1999 to 2005.
-Prior to joining J.P.
-Morgan Securities Inc., Mr. Finnerty was a Senior Vice President at Freddie Mac during 1999 and headed the Mortgage-Backed Securities (MBS) Department at Union Bank of Switzerland from 1996 until 1998.
-Between 1986 and 1996, Mr. Finnerty was with Bear Stearns & Co.
-Inc., where he was a Senior Managing Director and ultimately headed the MBS Department and served as a member of the board of directors from 1993 until 1996.
+1993 until 1996.
 From August 2005 to May 2019, Mr. Finnerty was a member of the board of Drive Shack Inc. and its Audit Committee, Nominating and Corporate Governance Committee and Compensation Committee.
 From 2009 to 2017, Mr. Finnerty served two four-year terms on the Board of Trustees at Loyola University Maryland, including his time as Chairman of their endowment Investment Committee.
-Mr. Finnerty graduated from St. John's University with a B.S. in Communication Arts and a minor in Economics.
+Mr. Finnerty graduated from St. John's University with a Bachelor of Science in Communication Arts and a minor in Economics.
 Mr. Finnerty's mortgage-related securities and finance knowledge, expertise and experience led the Board of Directors to conclude that Mr. Finnerty should serve as a director.